 Posted on October 3, 2019

-However, the United States Congress wasn’t officially established and officially named until the publishing of the U.S. Constitution.
+The United States Congress wasn’t officially established and named until the publishing of the U.S. Constitution.
 The first Congress convened in New York City on March 4th, 1789.
 On that same day, George Washington was inaugurated as the first President of the United States.
 When Pierre L’Enfant was commissioned to design the capital city, he chose a site called Jenkins Hill as the place where the Capitol building would be built.
 At the outset, L’Enfant intended to name the building Congress House.
 However, then-Secretary of State Thomas Jefferson believed it was much fitting to name it the “Capitol”.
 The word is based on a Latin temple known as the Temple of Jupiter on Capitoline Hill.
 The temple was located in what is known as one of the “Seven Hills of Rome”.

 Over the years, the Capitol not only housed the chambers of Congress, but it also served as the site of the U.S. Supreme Court.
 From 1865 to 1935, the court convened in the Old Senate Chamber until their own building was constructed just down the road from the Capitol building.
 In 1850, another expansion began which included one of the most iconic parts of the building that still stands today, the Capitol Dome.
 The dome was completed with the addition of the Statue of Freedom in 1863.
 Over the years, the building underwent many renovations and expansions.

 Today, the U.S. Capitol building is frequently visited by many tourists from all over the world.
-Tours occur almost daily while those that take part will learn about the history of the building and get a basic understanding of how the legislative branch of the United States Government operates.
+Tours occur almost daily and those that take part will learn about the history of the building and get a basic understanding of how the legislative branch of the United States Government operates.

-Notable Deaths At The U.S. Capitol and Paranormal Activity
+Death At The U.S. Capitol and Paranormal Activity

 The Mystery Of The “Demon Cat”